JonBohlin/MinLinMo/README.md

 # MinLinMo
 Fast and efficient *n<<p* parsimonious linear model prediction and variable selection

+MinLinMo is a linear model variable selector/regressor that emphesizes parsimonious prediction models over superior accuracy.
+It also focuses on including variables that directly correlate with the outcome and allows the user to set the minimum % of variance explaned improvment for a variable to be included in the final prediction model.
+Thus, MinLinMo gives the user more control of the predictors selected with only negligible loss in accuracy.

 ## Compiling and installing MinLinMo
 MinLinMo was written in C++ version 14.
 It has been developed for both Intel and ARM processors.
 For Intel processors, both multi-threading and AVX2 are employed for maximum